 - Research on cultural literacy by Dr. Hirsch.

 - Research on progressive education by Dewey and Gardner.

 Steve Tattum was involved in all areas of reading at Denver Academy.
 He was a teacher in three different Orton-Gillingham methods, Lindamood-Bell reading system, directed reading with basal literature books, and whole language.
 He also studied Reading Recovery and Phonographics.
 In 1997, he synthesized the research and underlying principles of all reading approaches and created the F.A.S.T.
 Reading System for schools.

 Home School Program

-As of March, 2009, Steve Tattum has created the Phonics Fair, a systematic phonics program for home school instruction.
+In 2009, Steve Tattum has created the Phonics Fair, a systematic phonics program for home school instruction.
 This program is the next step in the evolution of effective instruction for students struggling to discover the underlying principles for reading and spelling.